DavitShtorm/searcher/README.md

 # searcher
-You can make bing searches from command line
+You can make searches on bing from command line